-Figure~\ref{fig:mapsNew} shows two examples of observed (left) and reconstructed (right) MAGs along trajectories carved out by two subjects.
-We find a good degree of agreement between the two plots, and the ability of our model to recover the $lMAG$ in locations where it has not been observed.
-The reliability of the predictions can be proved through different metrics and, unsurprisingly, including the spatial effect and the temporal process improves predictive performances either in terms of MSPE or PIW.
+Figure~\ref{fig:esttraj} shows two examples of observed (left) and reconstructed (right) MAGs along trajectories carved out by two subjects.
+We find a good degree of agreement between the two plots, and the ability of our model to recover the $\log$(MAG) in locations where it has not been observed.
+The reliability of the predictions can be demonstrated through different metrics and, unsurprisingly, {accommodating} spatial effects and the temporal process improves predictive performances as measured by MSPE or PIW.
 We deliver these personalized trajectory plots for every subject in the study and also predict personalized MAGs for each subject along any new trajectory.
 This enables personalized recommendations based upon an individual's health attributes including suggestions for more effective paths to follow for optimal physical activities, while also informing community level interventions in the built environment.